welbymcroberts/routeros_exporter/README.md

 1. default.toml This file is included with the distribtuion and must currently be resident in the directory which routeros_exporter is running from

+2. /config/config.toml This file is a local configuration file that is optional, and will override what is in default.toml

-2. config/config.toml This file is a local configuration file that is optional, and will override what is in default.toml
+3. config/config.toml This file is a local configuration file that is optional, and will override what is in default.toml

-3. Environment variables All configuration variables can be prefixed with ROUTEROS_ to override the configuration files.
+4. Environment variables All configuration variables can be prefixed with ROUTEROS_ to override the configuration files.
    The seperator used is __.

-4. Some parts of the configuration can also be overriden as part of the Probe request its self.
+5. Some parts of the configuration can also be overriden as part of the Probe request its self.

 An exmaple setup might be as follows